Low-carb pumpkin pie

 - Whisk the heavy cream with a hand mixer until soft peaks form and stir in the lemon zest.
 Serve with the pie.

-If you’re limiting your dairy intake, you can replace the heavy cream with a creamy coconut milk.
-For the crust and filling you can replace butter with coconut oil or ghee.
+If you're limiting your dairy intake, you can replace the heavy cream with creamy coconut milk.
+For the crust and filling, you can replace butter with coconut oil or ghee.
 The pie freezes well, which means if you make a couple of extra pies you’ll always have one ready for unexpected company!
+Feel like making your own pumpkin pie spice?
+Here's the recipe!
+You could also use pumpkin puree to save some time.